 In this one of the most essentials things on our reseller hosting business startup guide.

-At the end you will pay less for your reseller hosting account but your customers will not be happy and will be leaving your service.
+In the end, you will pay less for your reseller hosting account but your customers will not be happy and will be leaving your service.

 Look for specials instead.